noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 <li><p><h3>Required Programs</h3></p></li>

-<p>Some of the pre-requisits for compiling binaries are the same as running a server.</p>
+<p>Some of the pre-requisites for compiling binaries are the same as running a server.</p>

 <p>If you have already installed any of the following, the download and installation requirement should be omitted.</p>